Mindy Jostyn

 Mindy Jostyn (June 5, 1956 – March 10, 2005) was an American singer and multi-instrumentalist.

 Jostyn was born in Long Island City and grew up in San Jose, California and Wellesley, Massachusetts.
 When she was eleven years old she founded her first band, The Tigers.
+As a young professional, she studied with Julie Lyonn Lieberman in New York City.

 Her musical focal points were folk, rock and pop.
 She played violin, guitar and harp, among other instruments.
-Before embarking on her solo career she was much sought-after by international artists such as Joe Jackson, Billy Joel, The Hooters, Cyndi Lauper, Jon Bon Jovi and Shania Twain.
+Before embarking on her solo career she was much sought after by international artists such as Joe Jackson, Billy Joel, The Hooters, Cyndi Lauper, Jon Bon Jovi, Andreas Vollenweider and Shania Twain.

 Jostyn was married to Jacob Brackman, an American journalist, author and lyricist.
 She died of cancer in March 2005 in Hudson, New York.